Security Advisory · v1.0

 6. If a High/Critical CVE dropped today in our most widely-deployed dependency, could we verify the patch itself before applying -- or would SLA pressure push us to install whatever the vendor shipped?

-Why publish this?
+Why publish this now?
 Aren't you giving adversaries the playbook?

 Nation-state actors think in chains.
 Every individual stage of CLASP has already happened.
 The AI capability that makes Stage 2 trivial has been publicly shipped by two independent frontier labs this month, and breached within 24 hours of the more restricted of the two.